malekcellier/dotfiles/README.md

 #### obsidian

-The most important aspect is to keep the same plugins and appearance.
+The most important aspect is to keep the same plugins and appearance. ``Obsidian`` keeps its settings per vault in a ``.obsidian`` folder.

 #### tmux